aixcc-public/crs-sandbox/README.md

 The AIxCC infrastructure team is still waiting on LiteLLM to finalize support for the model "text-embedding-004".
 If this newer model is not integrated in time to support its use during the ASC, then the fallback will likely be "textembedding-gecko@003".

+## Getting upstream CRS-Sandbox updates in your repository (template syncing)

+The CRS Sandbox repository will be updated with new features and bugfixes over time.
+It is important to keep your repository up to date with these changes.
+On each release of crs-sandbox, a Pull Request is created in each competitor repository named "upstream merge template repository".
+You should merge this into your `main` branch as soon as possible.
+It is critical to *NOT* revert this PR once you have merged it in.
+If it causes issues, open a new issue in the crs-sandbox repository.
+It is currently set to always take competitor code in case of conflict.

+You can also manually trigger an update from crs-sandbox `main` by going to Actions -> Create PR to merge from upstream Template and clicking `Run workflow`.

 ## Local Development